mmadil/madil-node/README.md

-This is www.madil.in developed in node.js
+This was www.madil.in developed in node.js

-Might add few more modules :

-blog,
-GSOC - news update
+[No longer in use]